Need to talk? Call 1800 882 436.

 • Give your child equally acceptable choices: ‘Would you like to wear your green jumper or your red one?’

 Managing your toddler’s behaviour is challenging.
-It takes time and consistency for toddlers to learn how to behave well, but you will gradually find the best way to encourage them and mold their behaviour.
+It takes time and consistency for toddlers to learn how to behave well, but you will gradually find the best way to encourage good behaviour.
+Keep in mind that one of the best ways to build a warm, loving and cooperative relationship is by enjoying your toddler’s company.

 Video provided by Raising Children Network.

-When to seek help and support
+When should I seek help and support?

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: July 2021
+Last reviewed: June 2022

 Back To Top